 How does anyone know that God does not heal amputees?
-Who says he doesn't?
-Just because we don't see amputees being healed under medical supervision, doesn't mean it never happens anywhere in the world.
+Who says He doesn't?
+Just because we don't see amputees being healed under medical supervision, it doesn't mean it never happens anywhere in the world.
 The question is problematic because it presupposes that God does not heal amputees anywhere, anytime.
 But this cannot be known to be true.
 Therefore, the question itself is not a good question.
 A better question would be, "Does God heal amputees?"

 Though we now have a better question, it still is very difficult to answer.
 Let's say there was an amputee that was healed.
 Was it because God did it, or was it because of spontaneous generation?
 How does a person being healed demonstrate that it was God who did it?
 If someone prayed for healing and it happened, does it necessitate that God did it?
 How would you know?
 So, the question is basically impossible to answer.